geostyler/geostyler-homepage/content/codesprint-2023/contributions.md

 We spent quite some time discussing the [geostyler-mapbox-parser](https://github.com/geostyler/geostyler-mapbox-parser) and how we can integrate the concept of map-based styles (which mapbox is using) in addition to layer-based styles (which SLD is using) in GeoStyler.
 We came to the conclusion that layers in mapbox fit quite well to the idea of rules in layer-based styles.
 Both are entities consisting of filters, scale denominators and styling instructions.
 With the support for expressions in GeoStyler in particular, we should now be able to advance the development of the geostyler-mapbox-parser and make it a first class citizen in the GeoStyler ecosystem.

-Besides that, the geostyler-mapbox-parser is now able create lossless conversions between mapbox styles and geostyler-styles.
+Besides that, the geostyler-mapbox-parser was enhanced by splitting or merging styling rules where needed.
+A consistent style structure after parsing is still being maintained by enriching the mapbox-style with metadata.

 Kudos to [@ocruze](https://github.com/ocruze), [@pprev94](https://github.com/pprev94), [@slafayIGN](https://github.com/slafayIGN), [@kaivolland](https://github.com/kaivolland), [@jansule](https://github.com/jansule) and [@ahocevar](https://github.com/ahocevar).